-LMU Campus Dispatchers are available 24 hours a day to answer campus community calls.
+LMU Campus Dispatchers are available twenty-four (24) hours a day to answer campus community calls by dialing (423) 869-6911, or on-campus extension 6911 or 6411.
+In response to a call, LMU Police and Security Department will take the required action by either dispatching an officer or asking the reporting party to go to the LMU Police and Security Department located in Tex Turner Arena to file an incident report in person.
 LMU Police and Security Department procedures require an immediate response to emergency calls.
-LMU Police and Security Department works closely with a full range of county resources to assure a complete and timely response to all emergency calls.
+LMU Police and Security Department works closely with a full range of county resources to ensure a complete and timely response to all emergency calls.
 Priority response is given to crimes against persons and personal injuries.
 The LMU Police and Security Department responds to all reports of crimes and/or emergencies that occur on campus, adjacent to campus within its public property reporting area, or within a campus-controlled, -owned, -operated, and/or -recognized facility, building, residence hall, or area.
-LMU Police and Security Department personnel also have the ability to notify local emergency dispatchers of emergency situations occurring on-campus via phone and mobile two-way radio communications systems.
+LMU Police and Security Department personnel also have the ability to notify local emergency dispatchers of emergency situations occurring on-campus via phone and mobile twoway radio communications systems.
 This system allows LMU Police and Security Department to summon assistance from emergency responders if deemed necessary and appropriate.
 Incidents occurring on-campus, within residence halls or non-campus buildings, or on recognized public property adjacent to or contiguous to University-owned, -controlled, -operated, or -recognized facilities, buildings, or areas are documented and processed for further investigation and review by the Chief of Campus Police and Security and/or the local authorities, depending upon the nature of the crime or emergency and the involvement of the local law enforcement agencies.
 Additional information obtained via any investigation will also be forwarded to the Chief of Campus Police and Security.